I start with yes. Can do. Happy to.

 We can feel what we cannot see.
 Touch guides us.

 Sedentary and repetitive life focused outward takes us away from feeling ourselves.
-With touch as we move we practise better feeling ourselves.
+With touch as we move we practise feeling ourselves.

 Light touch helps us feel ourselves move.
 Firm touch guides us to feel into ourselves.
 Deep touch helps us relax.